 As if that were not reason enough for black people to feel aggrieved, their communities remain badly served: the tainted water in Flint, Michigan, can be found in many areas where blacks and Hispanics live in large numbers.

 In Medical Apartheid, Harriet Washington catalogues the way in which drug companies trial their new products in African American areas, knowing poor people will risk their health for a few dollars.
 (Better known are Washington’s descriptions of how, during slavery, doctors would practice operations—without anaesthetic—on blacks once they became too old to work).

 But saddest are her contemporary interviews with black prisoners volunteering for drug trials because, ‘It’s the only time anyone handles me kindly or talks to me like I’m a human being.’

 Equally concerning is the disparity between the rate at which doctors prescribe painkillers to whites and blacks, partly because an alarming number of white doctors believe black people’s nerve endings are less sensitive than whites.

 A recent survey of white medical students found half of them held false beliefs about racial differences (‘black skin is thicker,’ ‘white brains are bigger’).

 Surveying racial politics in this election cycle, the words of Mississippi writer William Faulkner seem as apt as ever:

 ‘The past is never dead,’ he wrote in 1951, ‘It’s not even past.’

 Rebecca Tinsley is the founder of the human rights group Waging PeaceLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.